How to Get Legally Married in Ontario

 Military ID

-Note: Each municipality may accept different types of IDs so check your municipality's website before you go.
-The full list of acceptable ID for city hall in Ottawa can be found HERE.
+Note: Each municipality may accept different forms of ID, so check your municipality's website before your appointment.
+The full list of acceptable ID for Ottawa City Hall can be found here.

 Comments